sayginozan/saygin_works/README.md

 	# To Exit CTRL-P + CTRL-Q (leaving container running in the background)

-	PS: Forwarded ports 8081,8082 on Apache Client Server Containers are mapped ports 8081,8082 on Docker Host
+	PS: Forwarded port 80 on Apache Client Server Containers are mapped ports 8081,8082 on Docker Host

 ### 6.3- Check Running Containers ###